adityaramesh/lantern/README.md

 Now you can begin training the classifier as follows:

 	mkdir experiments
-	th example/train_classifier.lua -task create -experiment test
+	th example/train_classifier.lua -task create -experiment test -gpu 1

-TODO: link to a document with more information about details in Lantern
+Henceforth, attempting to rerun the training script using the same options will fail.
+Instead, you have two options:

-# TODO
+- Use `-task resume`, which will resume training from the start of the first unfinished epoch.

-- Check for non-GPU compatibility.
+- Use `-task replace`, which will **purge all data** from previous runs and train a new model from scratch.

-- Finish documentation.
+You can change the relative paht to the root directory for experiments using the option `-experiment_root`, which defaults to `experiments`.